YuBlum/stark-lang/README.md

 Exactly the same as [constant shadowing](Constant-shadowing).

 ## Primitive types
-There are two types of primitive types, the ones that can be assigned to variables and the ones that are constant assignable only.
+There are two types of primitive types, the ones that can be assigned to runtime variables and the ones that dont.

-### Normal primitive types
+### Normal runtime primitive types
 - __Integers:__
   - _Signed:_ `i8`, `i16`, `i32`, `i64`
   - _Unsigned:_ `u8`, `u16`, `u32`, `u64`